 The battle of North London Arsenal produced their best performance of the season on Saturday to beat high flying Spurs and regain their crown as the best team in North London.
 Goals from German defender Shkodran Mustafi and Chilean forward Alexis Sanchez earned Arsenal bragging rights and, most importantly, all three points to close the gap on league leaders’ Manchester City.
 Just a few weeks ago, Spurs beat mighty Real Madrid comprehensively, 3-1, which sent a signal to other teams in Europe that they were now ready to take on the top tier teams.
 But on Saturday, Arsenal looked every inch of a title-challenging team as they dominated Mauricio Pochettino’s men.
 German midfielder Mesut Ozil put in an outstanding display to help secure the 2-0 victory over Tottenham.
 Despite criticism

-Tottenham Hotspur has agreed to a 10-year deal with the National Football League (NFL) to host games within their new stadium once completed, starting next season.
-NFL commissioner Roger Goodell was given a tour of the grounds by Spurs Chairman Daniel Levy Monday on the 30th of October, following the completion of this season’s NFL games in London.
+Tottenham Hotspur has agreed to a 10-year deal with the National Football League (NFL) to host games within their new stadium starting next season.
+NFL commissioner Roger Goodell was given a tour of the grounds by Spurs Chairman Daniel Levy on 30 October, following the completion of this season’s NFL games in London.
 Levy said: “It is always a pleasure to welcome the NFL to Tottenham and for them to see the vision that we share becoming a reality right in front of us,” as reported by the Daily Mail.
 “We have worked closely with them throughout this project and their involvement will play a significant part in helping us create one of the most compelling venues for sports and entertainment in the world, right here in Tottenham.”
-The Guardian r
+The Guardian reported that the stadium will consist

 Luis van Gaal fuelled the internet fire on Sunday after falling to the ground in apparent protest of perceived play-acting on the part of Arsenal players.
 Though the Dutchman has been on the receiving end of the fans' anger following a run of disappointing results, Manchester United's manager displayed the lighter to side to his character during his team's win over rivals Arsenal.
 Late into the second half at Old Trafford, Van Gaal began berating the fourth official, as Arsenal's manager Arsene Wenger stood nearby.
 As if to display his displeasure at the proceedings on the pitch, Van Gaal threw himself to the ground, stretching out his arms as if asking a question of the officials.
 The response on social media was as immediate as the roar of laughter from the crowd.
 Gary Lineker tweeted...